 In preparation for implementation, the council has made significant progress in identifying lease type agreements and has engaged with Link Asset Services for the provision of a lease asset register.
+Whilst progress has been made the council is not in a position to quantify the impact on the financial statements for 2019/20.
+Moving forward to the financial statements in relation to 2020/21 the council will be in a position to quantify the impact.

 The council will adopt IFRS16 with effect from 1 April 2021.
 The implementation and compliance with IFRS16 is recognised as potentially significant for most leases.